erikcik/NextJS-Doctor-Site/README.md

 Things to do:
 - formatting the overall structure a bit more beatiful [ X ]
-- changing the format famaily to something more good []
+- changing the format famaily to something more good [ X]
 - putting all of the original text into site []
 - implementing language support []
 - creating database integeration and creating example route []